Pakhi-Singha/Webknot-Technologies/docs/design.md

 - Workflow was altered to include event updation script.
 - Workflow was altered to include attendance monitoring and feedback.
 - Workflow was altered to include the API usage of the event monitoring system.
+- Frontend was developed with HTML for a cleaner interface.